darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : There is no "right" choice for the norm, and the appropriate choice depends strongly on the image to which it is applied - you should experiment and decide for yourself on case-by-case basis.

 contrast in highlights
-: This control selects the desired curvature at the highlights end of the filmic spline curve.
+: This control selects the desired curvature at the highlights end of the _filmic rgb_ spline curve.
 Selecting _hard_ (default) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the highlights.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the highlights.

 contrast in shadows
-: This control selects the desired curvature at the shadows end of the filmic spline curve.
+: This control selects the desired curvature at the shadows end of the _filmic rgb_ spline curve.
 Selecting _hard_ (default) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the shadows.

 use custom middle-grey values
 : Enabling this setting makes the _middle-grey luminance_ slider visible on the _scene_ tab.
 With this new edition of _filmic rgb_, it is now recommended to use the _exposure_ module to set the middle-grey level, so this setting is disabled by default (and the _middle-grey luminance slider_ is hidden).